lhmngwy/KP-Liberation-APR-LH/README.md

 - Blufor vehicles and HC squads will be saved anywhere on the map.
 - Added persistent player squads, disconnect and reconnect and you will still have your squad!
 - Redeploy from anywhere, as long as there are no enemies nearby.
-- AI squad members will now redeploy with the player.
+- Alive AI squad members will now redeploy with the player.
 Unconscious AI squad members will die on redeploy, heal them first!
-- Resource penalty when you respawn, equal to "100 / number of players on server / (number of AI squad members built since last respawn + 1)".
-This helps add some risk when going without an AI squad.
-The penalty is reduced when more players are on the server to avoid reducing resources too fast.
-It is also reduced the more AI squad members you build, as taking them on is already a risk.
-If only one player is on the server the penalty is halved again.
+- Resource penalty when you respawn, to add risk when going without an AI squad:
+    - Calculation: "30 of each resource / (number of alive AI in your squad at respawn time + number of AI built in your squad since you respawned + 1)".
+    - This means that the penalty reduces the more AI squad members you build, as taking them with you is already a risk.
 - Added tents and landing craft as mobile respawn points (See recommended add-ons).

 Integrated from others: